FLORIDA WRONGFUL TERMINATION LAWYERS

 HOW FLORIDA WRONGFUL TERMINATION LAWYERS CAN HELP YOU

-Wenzel Fenton Cabassa, P.A. can help you determine the best course of action and defend your rights on the job against powerful corporations, government employers, or rogue companies.
-We understand what you are going through affects more than just you.
+Wenzel Fenton Cabassa, P.A., can help you determine the best course of action and defend your rights on the job against powerful corporations, government employers, or rogue companies.
+We understand that what you are going through affects more than just you.
 It affects your family too.
 Wrongful termination in Florida can cause emotional trauma, unnecessary financial stress, and major disruptions to you and your family’s daily needs.
 It can even have long-lasting effects on your career.

 Legal options regarding wrongful termination:

 Due to the significant impacts of wrongful termination on an employee and their family, filing a lawsuit may be the best legal option.
-Employees do have the right to sue their employees for violations of employment law.
+Employees do have the right to sue their employers for violations of employment law.
 Each case is different, and it is important to know that more than one legal option may be available to you.

-There are several avenues that individuals may seek to pursue, ranging from legal action in court to negotiate a severance package.
-You may be entitled to lost wages, back wages, punitive damages, among other types of compensation.
+There are several avenues that individuals may seek to pursue, ranging from legal action in court to negotiating a severance package.
+You may be entitled to lost wages, back wages, and punitive damages, among other types of compensation.
 The decision will depend on your situation and the details of your case.
 Wrongful termination lawyers can guide you in making the right decision for you and your family.

 YOU’RE NOT ALONE

-No matter how skilled you are at your job or the recognition you receive, anyone can become a victim of illegal workplace actions.
+Unfortunatly, no matter how skilled you are at your job or the recognition you receive, anyone can become a victim of illegal workplace actions.
 Clients often come to us after being fired, laid off, or downsized based on unlawful or discriminatory reasons.
 You don’t have to do this alone.
 We’ve helped thousands of others just like you.

 TAKE ACTION TODAY!
 CONTACT A WRONGFUL TERMINATION ATTORNEY TODAY!